-In his book Mastery, Robert Greene talks about what separates amateurs and masters:
+In his book Mastery, Robert Greene discusses the crucial difference between what separates amateurs and masters in some detail:

 By nature, we humans shrink from anything that seems possibly painful or overtly difficult.
 We bring this natural tendency to our practice of any skill.
 Once we grow adept at some aspect of this skill, generally one that comes more easily to us, we prefer to practice this element over and over.
 Our skill becomes lopsided as we avoid our weaknesses.
 Knowing that in our practice we can let down our guard, since we are not being watched or under pressure to perform, we bring to this a kind of dispersed attention.
 We tend to also be quite conventional in our practice routines.
 We generally follow what others have done, performing the accepted exercises for these skills.

 This is the path of amateurs.
 To attain mastery, you must adopt what we shall call Resistance Practice.
 The principle is simple—you go in the opposite direction of all of your natural tendencies when it comes to practice.